Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Transaction Structure and Prioritization

-Once you understand how UTXOs work, the next question is: how do transactions actually get processed?
+Once the UTXO model is understood, the next question is: how do transactions actually get processed?
 A Bitcoin transaction consists of **inputs** (the UTXOs being spent) and **outputs** (the new UTXOs being created).
 The transaction **fee** equals the sum of inputs minus the sum of outputs.
 Once broadcast, transactions enter each node's **mempool** (a pool of unconfirmed transactions).

 Here's where economics comes into play.
 Since blocks are limited to 4,000,000 weight units (~1,000,000 vB), miners must choose which transactions to include from their own mempools.
 They naturally prioritize transactions that pay the highest **fee rate**, measured in satoshis per virtual byte (sats/vB), where virtual bytes are derived from transaction weight.
 A satoshi is the smallest unit of bitcoin; there are 100 million satoshis in one bitcoin.

 This creates a **fee market** where users essentially bid for block space.
-Need your transaction confirmed quickly during network congestion?
-Pay a higher fee rate.
-Can wait?
-Pay less and wait for a quieter period.
-If your transaction gets stuck, you can use **Replace by Fee (RBF)** to broadcast a higher fee replacement, or **Child Pays for Parent (CPFP)** to create a high fee child transaction that incentivizes miners to include the parent.
-Use CPFP when you can't (or don't want to) replace the parent but control one of its outputs (sender's change or the recipient's output).
-Use RBF when you control the original tx and it can be replaced.
+Users needing quick confirmation during network congestion pay higher fee rates.
+Those who can wait pay less and wait for a quieter period.
+If a transaction gets stuck, users can use **Replace by Fee (RBF)** to broadcast a higher fee replacement, or **Child Pays for Parent (CPFP)** to create a high fee child transaction that incentivizes miners to include the parent.
+Use CPFP when the sender can't (or doesn't want to) replace the parent but controls one of its outputs (sender's change or the recipient's output).
+Use RBF when the sender controls the original transaction and it can be replaced.

 ---